fnzv/fnzv.github.io/_posts/2018-05-27-loadstressing-from-cloud.markdown

-It all starts from the Telegram Bot that keeps listening commands from the allowed "chat_id" configured and whenever a predefined command is sent the bot (Written in Golang) runs the predefined Ansible playbook with extra args and gives feedback to the user via Telegram. <br>
+It all starts from the Telegram Bot that keeps listening commands from the allowed "chat_id" configured and whenever a predefined command is sent the bot (Written in Golang) runs the Ansible playbook with extra args and gives feedback to the user via Telegram. <br>

 This is a classic example for load stressing from Openstack using DTBOT: <br>